tomsgarage/freecad-qtplasmac-postprocessor/README.md

 postprocessor for milling operations and this modified postprocessor was based on that.
-Qtplasmac takes over the z moves (probe metal - retract to torch start height - move to cutting height) so only requires gcode "m3 $0 S1" at start of each cut (or "m3 $2 S1" for spotting - centerpunching with the plasma cutter).
+Qtplasmac takes over the z moves (probe metal - retract to torch start height - move to cutting height) so only requires gcode "m3 $0 S1" at start of each cut (or "m3 $2 S1" for spotting - centerpunching with the plasma cutter - I use the drilling operation for this).

 For Freecad 0.21 the postprocessor should be placed in path
  - for windows  C:\Program Files\FreeCAD 0.21\Mod\Path\Path\Post\scripts
- - for linux
+ - for linux   /usr/lib/freecad/Mod/Path/Post/scripts

 Process
  - create model in Freecad PartDesign workbench (if the part is sheetmetal with bends then you have to unfold in the sheetmetal workbench)